dkpro/dkpro-jwpl/pages/HowToGetJWPL.md

+---
+layout: page-fullwidth
+title: "How to get JWPL"
+permalink: "/HowToGetJWPL/"
+---

 # How to get and use JWPL

 Depending on your requirements and your system setup, there are several ways to get and use JWPL.